YopDude/speedrun-wiki-sync/README.md

   --dry-run
 ```

-This is the safest mode and the default.

-What each argument means:

-* `--config configs/zeldawiki.yaml`
-  Points to your main configuration file.
-This usually contains:

-  * wiki connection details
-  * bot username
-  * site-specific settings

-* `--mapping ./mappings/zeldawiki/ocarina.json`
-  Tells the tool exactly which mapping file to use.
-Only the pages and rows defined in this file will be touched.

-* `--dry-run`
-  Runs the full pipeline but **does not save anything**.
+This runs the full pipeline without saving anything.

-What happens when you run this:
+What happens:

-* Runs are fetched from speedrun.com
+- Runs are fetched
-* Wiki terms and curations are applied
+- Wiki terms and curations are applied
-* Rows defined in the mapping are updated
+- Only mapped rows are updated
-* A readable diff is printed showing what *would* change
+- A readable diff is printed

 No wiki edits are made.

-Use this as often as you want.

 ---